maxkapur/maxkapur.github.io/_posts/2024-11-29-rbenv-vs-conda.markdown

 title: Replacing rbenv with conda
 ---

-Too-long post in which I explain why I am using conda instead of rbenv to install Ruby inside of the CI job that builds this static site.<!--more-->
+Why I am using conda instead of rbenv to install Ruby inside of the CI job that builds this static site.<!--more-->

 # The problem